Sulphites and Airway Symptoms

 - fresh or frozen prawns

-EU food labelling rules require pre-packed food sold in the UK to show clearly on the label if it contains sulphur dioxide or sulphites at levels above 10mg per kg or 10mg per litre (or if one of its ingredients contains it).
-Bear in mind that non-pre-packaged foods (e.g. 'loose' foods or foods prepared on the premises, including take-aways and restaurant food) are not covered by this labelling requirement.
+EU food labelling rules require all food sold in the UK to show clearly on the label if it contains sulphur dioxide or sulphites at levels above 10mg per kg or 10mg per litre (or if one of its ingredients contains it).
+Bear in mind that non-pre-packaged foods (e.g. 'loose' foods or foods prepared on the premises, including takeaways and restaurant food) are also covered by this labelling requirement, but if in doubt, it is always wise to ask.

 The following food additives contain sulphites; the same chemicals may be found in medications or cosmetics: